 For example, Church Street Brewing recently needed a short run of labels for the launch of its latest creation, “Special Hell,” which, as its name denotes, is a pale German-style brew.
 The company looked to digital printing as the most cost-effective option and sought to ensure the labels would be of the highest quality, featured compelling colors and designs, and would stand up to the rigors of both retail shelves and consumers’ refrigerators and coolers.

 New to using digital printing, Church Street took a holistic approach to ensure the new labels met all expectations and would deliver the three-foot effect needed at retail.
-In putting it all together Church Street’s owners worked with Anderson & Vreeland and three of its partners—Hybrid Software, GMG Color and Screen USA, as well as the label designer.
+By putting it all together, Church Street’s owners worked with Anderson & Vreeland and three of its partners—Hybrid Software, GMG Color, and Screen USA, as well as the label designer.
 Having all the players in the loop from the beginning helped ensure the final labels met everyone’s vision and expectations.

 Once the design was finalized it entered a native PDF workflow using PACKZ and PRINTPLANNER from Hybrid Software, applications that connected with comprehensive, state-of-the-art color management from GMG Color, a process designed to ensure optimal print quality on conventional or digital presses.
 The resulting files were fed to a Screen Truepress L350 UV inkjet press, chosen for its speed, range of substrates, UV inks, and image quality and durability of output.
 The result?
 Superior quality short-run print production that ensured each label, down to the finest details, was accurately produced and ready to stake out Church Street Brewery’s place on retail shelves.